axrt/CourseraMachineLearning/project.md

 ## Balanced Accuracy      0.9993   0.9976   0.9985   0.9983   0.9994
 ```

-Well, as they told us in the lecture, random forest model seems to be the mose accurate.
+Well, as they told us in the lecture, random forest model seems to be the most accurate.
 We can now predict the test set with the best two models:

 ```r